au-research/raido/api-svc/doc/adr/2022-07-21-database-mapping.md

 * jOOQ allows us to write typesafe SQL queries instead of dealing with the ORM impedance mismatch.
 * No stringly typed queries.
 Refactoring is so much easier and safer.
-  No real need for unit tests focusing soley on the DB mapping.
+  No real need for unit tests focusing solely on the DB mapping.
   TODO:STO link to coding guidelines, when I import them.
 * jOOQ is much better at taking advantage of the PG-only approach
   * Hibernate/JPA are "lowest common denominator" approaches